jasbi/reproduce-cesana-arlotti-etal/analysis/target_outcomes.md

 Questions:
 - Why were the videos of different length -> justify?
 - Why were they paced in different speed > justify?
-- How was the end of the deduction phase was determined -> check supplementary material if any info
+- How was the end of the deduction phase determined?
+- Looking time experiments are all analyzed by age group, why was the switch analysis combined for both age groups (note: results mainly driven by 19mo, no sig. result for 12mo when analyzed separately)?

 Things to do:
 - Cluster based (r-package)